AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Searching.md

 # Search in SDS

 You can search for objects using texts, phrases and fields in Sequential Data Store (SDS).
 The REST APIs (or .NET client libraries methods ``GetStreamsAsync``, ``GetTypesAsync``, and ``GetStreamViewsAsync``) return items that match the search criteria within a given namespace.
 By default, the ``query`` parameter applies to all searchable object fields.

-For example, a namespace contains the following SdsStreams:
+For example, a namespace contains the following streams:

 **streamId** | **Name**  | **Description**
 ------------ | --------- | ----------------